tbrowder/debian-server-setup/README.md

 After the system is locked down, and I have all my personlization working okay, I then install Raku and its cast of supporting modules for use by the root user as well as regular users.
-That process is detailed in the [Raku](./Raku) subdirectory.
+That process is detailed in my [Raku](./Raku.md) document.

-If the new host it is to be a web server (the usual case), I then install the latest Apache httpd server.
+If the new host is to be a web server (the usual case), I then install the latest Apache httpd server.
 That process is described in cookbook fashion, with Bash scripts, in my public repository at